t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

    1. When prompted on the Remote Desktop Connection, check the box to not be asked again and then select `Connect`
    2. Login with user: '.\migrateadmin' and password: AzureMigrateTraining2019#
    3. When prompted on the Remote Desktop Connection, check the box to not be asked again and then select `Yes`

+   Note: For MAC users you may need to install the [Remote Desktop](https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12) client from the App Store.

 5. Update IE Security
    1. If not already showing, select the 'Windows' key and type 'Server Manager' to go into the server manager
    2. Select `Local Server` from the left-pane menu